skyblasy/Customer_Segmentation_with_K-Means_Clustering/README.md

-# Customer Segmentation with KMeans Clustering
+# Customer Segmentation with K-Means Clustering

 #### Who are the top performing customers and how can we determine that?